Benefits of Fasting: Science Backed Evidence for Improved Health

 Women can be more sensitive to fasting than men since their bodies are designed to carry children.
 If a woman’s body feels it’s not safe to bear children (lack of food and nutrition) it may begin to alter hormones.
 Hormone levels can get thrown off by excessive fasting so be sure to start out slow if you’re a woman.
 Leanne Vogel is a great resource for keto and fasting as it relates specifically to balanced hormones.
 The hunger hormones leptin and ghrelin can also be affected in anyone with fasting.

-Benefits of Fasting by Length of Time
+Benefits of Fasting by Period of Time

 Benefits of Intermittent Fasting: Blood Sugar and Insulin Regulation

-Benefits of Intermittent Fasting: Weight Loss
+Benefits of Intermittent Fasting, Fasting for Weight Loss

 Benefits of Fasting 18-24 Hours: Ketosis